Carol8528/DriveMate/README.md

 # DriveMate
-A Safe, Actionable, and Auditable AI Agent for Intelligent Mobility
+Intelligent Mobility Concierge for NEV Owners and Robotaxi Passengers